 If you are just starting your cleaning company there are several ways of landing your first few clients, it may not be easy at first.
-Finding clients for cleaning business and sell commercial cleaning services in Kenya because most of your potential clients will want some assurance that you are capable of providing quality services and that in the event of an accident your will indemnify them of any losses suffered.
+Finding clients for cleaning businesses and selling commercial cleaning services in Kenya because most of your potential clients will want some assurance that you are capable of providing quality services and that in the event of an accident your will indemnify them of any losses suffered.
 However, selling is not hard when you know-how.

 First things first, you need to determine your service range.
 Don’t be a jack of all trades.
 Only market services that you are 100% sure that you have the capacity of delivering quality and that you are solving your customer’s problems or pain points.

-Some customers prefer bundled up services eg, office cleaning plus fumigation services, if office cleaning is your core business and you have no capacity to provide fumigation services, you can opt to outsource this services from a reputable company bearing in mind that you will be directly responsible for the quality of services provided.
+Some customers prefer bundled up services eg, office cleaning plus fumigation services, if office cleaning is your core business and you have no capacity to provide fumigation services, you can opt to outsource these services from a reputable company bearing in mind that you will be directly responsible for the quality of services provided.

 You need to identify your target market.
 The beauty of marketing cleaning services is that every home or office requires cleaning services however, it’s easy to get carried away and cast a wide net leading to ineffective marketing.